zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 1. [Set Up an API Gateway Environment]({{< relref "add-api-gateway" >}})
 1. [Set Up a Developer Portal Environment]({{< relref "add-devportal" >}})

+## Create a service workspace
-## Add a Services Workspace
+{{<tabs name="Add a Services Workspace">}}

-First, create a Services Workspace.
-This is a team space where you can manage the API's lifecycle.
+{{%tab name="UI"%}}

+1. Click the Services option on the left hand menu
+2. Click the Create Workspace button
+3. Enter a name
+   - If required you can give the workspace a description
+   - Also optional, tick the Contact Information check box to provide contact details

+4. Click the create button

+{{%/tab%}}
+{{%tab name="API"%}}

 {{< raw-html>}}<div class="table-responsive">{{</raw-html>}}

 {{<bootstrap-table "table">}}
 | Method      | Endpoint |
 |-------------|----------|